georgekosmidis/blog.georgekosmidis.net/workables/articles/100650-agentic-frameworks/content.md

     asyncio.run(main())
 ```

 > This was an adaptation of the chat completion services sample from the Semantic Kernel repository.
-The original sample can be found here: https://github.com/microsoft/semantic-kernel/blob/main/python/samples/concepts/setup/chat_completion_services.py
+The original sample can be found here: [https://github.com/microsoft/semantic-kernel/blob/main/python/samples/concepts/setup/chat_completion_services.py](https://github.com/microsoft/semantic-kernel/blob/main/python/samples/concepts/setup/chat_completion_services.py)

 ## Integration and Future Alignment

-In November 2024, Microsoft announced a significant milestone: the alignment of AutoGen’s multi-agent runtime with Semantic Kernel.
-This integration is set to provide developers with a unified framework for experimenting with advanced agentic patterns and transitioning smoothly into production-ready environments.
-The alignment is expected to be completed by early 2025, further streamlining the development of scalable AI systems.
+In November 2024, Microsoft announced a significant milestone: the integration of AutoGen’s multi-agent runtime with Semantic Kernel.
+This effort aims to offer developers a unified framework for experimenting with advanced agentic patterns and transitioning smoothly to production-ready environments.
+The integration is expected to complete by early 2025, bringing changes to the AutoGen API.
+Additionally, Microsoft introduced AG2, a branch of AutoGen maintained by its original creators, which will preserve existing features and remain unaffected by the forthcoming changes.

-**Why Does This Matter?**
+### Versions Overview

+- **AutoGen v0.2:** The current version.
+- **AutoGen v0.3:** This branch will be rebranded as [AG2](https://ag2.ai/), continuing as an independent project.
+- **AutoGen v0.4:** Currently in [preview](https://microsoft.github.io/autogen), this represents the future of AutoGen, aligned with Semantic Kernel.

+Until the integration is finalized, developers are advised to:
+- Use **Semantic Kernel** for production environments.
+- Leverage **AutoGen** for experimentation.
+- Consider the **AG2** path to avoid the migration overhead from AutoGen v0.2 to v0.4.

+### Why This Matters

-- **Seamless Transition:** Developers can prototype ideas using AutoGen’s flexible architecture and scale them effortlessly with Semantic Kernel.
+- **Seamless Transition:** Developers can prototype ideas using AutoGen’s flexible architecture and scale them efficiently with Semantic Kernel.
-- **Consistency Across Frameworks:** Shared APIs and tools reduce the learning curve, making development faster and more efficient.
+- **Consistency Across Frameworks:** Unified APIs and tools simplify development, reducing learning curves and speeding up workflows.
-- **Broader Applications:** From automating business workflows to creating interactive gaming agents, the potential use cases are virtually limitless.
+- **Expanded Possibilities:** From automating business operations to creating interactive gaming agents, the integration unlocks a wide range of applications.

-This alignment signifies a pivotal step in unifying the agentic AI ecosystem, enhancing its usability for developers and enterprises alike.
-Here is an example of an integrated system combining the capabilities of Semantic Kernel and AutoGen:
+This alignment marks a transformative step in unifying the agentic AI ecosystem, significantly enhancing its utility for developers and enterprises.
+Below is an example showcasing the combined capabilities of Semantic Kernel and AutoGen.

-> In another recent development (we are racing forward like never before!), AutoGen has split into two paths: AG2 and Microsoft's version.
-Read more here: https://www.gettingstarted.ai/autogen-vs-ag2/

-## Beyond Semantic Kernel and AutoGen: Microsoft’s Expanding Vision
+## Beyond Semantic Kernel and AutoGen

 Microsoft’s commitment to agentic AI extends beyond Semantic Kernel and AutoGen.
 Additional frameworks and tools illustrate the company’s dedication to pushing the boundaries of AI innovation:

 - **TinyTroupe:** TinyTroupe is an experimental Python library that allows the simulation of people with specific personalities, interests, and goals.
 These artificial agents - `TinyPersons` - can listen to us and one another, reply back, and go about their lives in simulated `TinyWorld` environments.
-Read more here: https://github.com/microsoft/TinyTroupe
+Read more here: [https://github.com/microsoft/TinyTroupe](https://github.com/microsoft/TinyTroupe)
 - **Magentic-One:**  Build on AutoGen, it's a sophisticated framework for orchestrating specialized agents to tackle complex, domain-specific challenges.
 For example, Magentic-One can be used to manage a healthcare system where agents specialize in tasks like patient triage, appointment scheduling, and resource allocation.
 Each agent operates independently, but the framework ensures seamless coordination, enabling a comprehensive solution.

 These complementary tools expand the scope of agentic AI, offering new avenues for innovation in various industries.

-## A Glimpse Into the Future

-The development of agentic AI frameworks represents a transformative shift in how we interact with technology.
-Microsoft’s tools aim not only to make AI smarter but also more autonomous, collaborative, and adaptable.
-As these frameworks mature, we can expect:

-1. **Enhanced Productivity:** AI agents will take over tedious, time-consuming tasks, allowing humans to focus on creative and strategic work.
-2. **Smarter Ecosystems:** Seamless integration of AI agents into daily life - from personal assistants to enterprise automation - will redefine convenience and efficiency.
-3. **Scalable Solutions:** Versatile tools will cater to both experimental applications and enterprise-scale deployments, ensuring accessibility for developers at all levels.

-The advancements in Microsoft’s agentic AI frameworks are paving the way for a future where intelligent systems operate with unprecedented efficiency and autonomy.
-These tools are not just technological innovations; they are enablers of a new era where machines and humans collaborate in harmony to achieve extraordinary outcomes.

 ## Ready to Build the Future?